Walgreen retreats from plan to move tax domicile abroad

 Walgreen shares ended regular trading on Tuesday at $69.12, down 4.4 percent.

 A spokeswoman for Alliance Boots declined to comment.

 TREASURY WEIGHS OPTIONS

 Separately, the Obama administration said on Tuesday it was considering administrative actions to discourage inversions, given the failure of Congress to address the issue.

 "Treasury is reviewing a broad range of authorities for possible administrative actions that could limit the ability of companies to engage in inversions, as well as approaches that could meaningfully reduce the tax benefits after inversions take place," a Treasury Department spokesperson said in an email.

-The spokesperson added there were limits to what Treasury could do without action by Congress, and that "legislation is the only way to fully address inversions."
+The spokesperson added that there were limits to what Treasury can do without action by Congress, and that "legislation is the only way to fully address inversions."

 Three prominent Democratic senators on Tuesday urged President Barack Obama to use his executive authority to reduce or eliminate tax breaks for companies that invert.